-- A. Compensation for a Holiday when No Work is Performed on a Holiday.
+A. Compensation for a Holiday when No Work is Performed on a Holiday.
 When a holiday falls on a day that a sworn employee performs no work (whether the day is the employee's scheduled work day or not), the employee shall be paid twelve and one third (12.33) hours of holiday pay for the holiday, at the employee's regular hourly rate of pay.
-When a holiday falls on a day that a non-sworn employee performs no work (whether the day is the employee's scheduled work day or not), the employee shall be paid ten (10) hours of holiday pay for the holiday, at the employee's regular hourly rate of pay. - B. Compensation for a Holiday when Work is Performed on a Holiday.
-When a holiday falls on a day that a sworn employee performs work (whether the day is the employee's scheduled work day or not), the employee shall be paid as follows: - 1.
-If the holiday is Independence Day, Thanksgiving Day, Christmas Day, or New Year's Day the employee shall be paid "hardship" pay as follows: - a.
-Twelve and one third (12.33) hours of holiday pay for the holiday, at the employee's regular hourly rate of pay per Section 3A, and - b.
-Pay for the number of hours of work the employee actually performed on the holiday, at the rate of pay otherwise specified in this MOU for such work hours, and - c.
-Pay for the number of hours of work the employee actually performed on the holiday, at the employee's base hourly rate of pay.
+When a holiday falls on a day that a non-sworn employee performs no work (whether the day is the employee's scheduled work day or not), the employee shall be paid ten (10) hours of holiday pay for the holiday, at the employee's regular hourly rate of pay.
+The "regular rate of pay", for purposes of holiday pay, includes base pay plus the hourly equivalent of the following eligible special compensation for the employee, longevity, POST, temporary assignment, standby, bilingual, shift differential, cafeteria cash in-lieu (including any cash payments for opting out) and City contribution to 457 plan.